Top Sustainability Documentaries on Netflix

 If you’ve ever considered adopting a plant-based diet, these three documentaries will have you convinced by the time you’ve finished watching.

 If you are as obsessed about #skoolie living as I am, then you will fall in love with this endearing and heartfelt documentary about tiny living.
 Felix and Selima convert an old school bus into a tiny home and set out for a year of travel with their dog Rudi.
-This documentary is a fun and realistic look at life on the road, showing the beauty of nature and trials of tiny living.
+This documentary is a fun and realistic look at life on the road, living a zero waste life, and showing the beauty of nature and trials of tiny living.

 Minimalism: A Documentary About Important Things